llicour/manawa--cicd-workshop/java/README.md

 git push origin master
 ```

+The CircleCI yaml file is needed by CircleCI to identify your project as importable.
+This config describe the pipeline steps that will be executed during the job.
+To configure circleci to build your github projet :

 * Create your CircleCI account
 * Build your project
 * You should see an output similar to this :